The Ginger Arms Ordering System

 Engineering & Delivery

-Features were introduced incrementally, with each change validated in real use rather than speculative design.
+Features were introduced incrementally, validated in real use rather than speculative design.

 Admin controls for managing orders and bar availability